mrismanaziz/Reforestation/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.